talicopanda/social-media-influence-analysis/README.md

 We define a content market for a community of users abstractly as a market where content is exchanged for attention.
 A community is comprised of producers of content and consumers of content.
-Therefore, going from the results found in the theory above, we can describe the trade flows as follows:
+Therefore, going from the results found in the theory above, we can describe the trade flow as follows:

 - **Flow of content**: content starts from producer nodes, goes through the core node and reaches the consumer nodes.
 - **Flow of attention**: attention starts from the consumer nodes, goes through the core node and reaches the producer nodes.